themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 Support access requires explicit policy and audit trail
 ```

-Run this pattern across sensitive resources:
+Run this pattern across sensitive resources: orders, carts, customers, payments, promotions, inventory, admin settings, exports, invoices, and support workflows.

-- orders
-- carts
-- customers
-- payments
-- promotions
-- inventory
-- admin settings
-- exports
-- invoices
-- support workflows

 This is how you turn BOLA from an ad hoc finding into a regression-tested control.
 OWASP's BOLA prevention guidance explicitly recommends writing tests for the authorization mechanism and not deploying changes that break those tests.
 The important move is to make those tests reusable enough that every team does not have to invent them from scratch.

 ## CI/CD guardrails

 To prevent the bug class from reappearing, add CI checks.
 A pull request should warn or fail when:

 - a new API route has no authorization annotation
 - a controller reads an object by ID without AuthZ middleware